Recurring revenue: Why it matters and how to boost it

 Here's how Orb can improve your recurring revenue strategy:

-- Accurate and transparent billing: Orb tracks every billable event.
-We ensure accurate and transparent invoices for your customers.
+- Accurate and transparent billing: Orb ingests raw event data, turning it into accurate and transparent invoices for your customers.
 Our platform helps you build trust and reduce billing disputes.

-- Adaptable pricing structures: Orb's plan versioning features let you create diverse pricing tiers.
-We enable you to evolve your pricing strategy as your business grows.
+- Pricing management: Orb's plan versioning features let you create diverse pricing tiers and easily manage them without messy spreadsheets.
+This enables you to evolve your pricing strategy as your business grows.

 - Decision-making based on data: Orb provides detailed financial reports.
 These reports give you valuable insights into your revenue streams and customer behavior.
 This data helps you to make better decisions about your pricing and customer success initiatives.

-- Seamless workflow integration: Orb integrates with popular data warehouses and accounting software.
-We help streamline your billing operations and lower the risk of errors.
+- Workflow integration: Orb integrates with popular data warehouses and accounting software.
+We help facilitate your billing operations and lower the risk of errors.

 Ready to unlock the full potential of your recurring revenue strategy?
-Take Orb for a spin with our 30-day free trial and discover how it can help you achieve your business goals.
 Consult our flexible pricing options to find a plan that works for your business.